-At the Celebration! exhibition you will be immersed in the colourful traditions in celebration of life's different rites of passage.
+At the Celebration! exhibition you were immersed in the colourful traditions in celebration of life's different rites of passage.
 Whether it's a christening, wedding, graduation, funeral, adulthood … we tend to get together and celebrate.
 And in doing so we can sometimes overstep our boundaries with serious consequences.

-The celebration wouldn't be complete without the exhibition's unique soundtrack, especially compiled by contemporary artists such as Coely and Pomrad.
-We'll also regularly be playing the sounds of nostalgic music on the Decap dance and fair organs around the dance floor.
-Feel free to get on down.
+The celebration wasn't complete without the exhibition's unique soundtrack, especially compiled by contemporary artists such as Coely and Pomrad.
+We also regularly played the sounds of nostalgic music on the Decap dance and fair organs around the dance floor.

-A selection of some of the festivals that are being offered:
+A selection of some of the festivals that were being offered:

 Antwerp Pride is a multi-day festival event in Antwerp that was organised for the first time in 2008.
 The festival runs for one week and consists of various activities for gays, lesbians, bisexuals, transgenders and those sympathetic to their lifestyles.
 The icing on the cake is the parade itself, a festive and colourful performance with floats that travel through the centre of the city.